hashicorp/terraform-provider-azuread/docs/resources/application.md

 -> **Tags and Features** Azure Active Directory uses special tag values to configure the behavior of applications.
 These can be specified using either the `tags` property or with the `feature_tags` block.
 If you need to set any custom tag values not supported by the `feature_tags` block, it's recommended to use the `tags` property.
 Tag values also propagate to any linked service principals.

 * `template_id` - (Optional) Unique ID for a templated application in the Azure AD App Gallery, from which to create the application.
 Changing this forces a new resource to be created.

+-> **Tip for Gallery Applications** This resource can  be used to instantiate a gallery application, however it will also attempt to manage the properties of the resulting application.
+If this is not desired, consider using the [azuread_application_registration](application_registration.html) resource instead.

 * `terms_of_service_url` - (Optional) URL of the application's terms of service statement.
 * `web` - (Optional) A `web` block as documented below, which configures web related settings for this application.